 Parenting and Sexuality (with Rodney)•Healthy Marriage/Sexuality (with Rodney)•Betrayal•Healthy Sexuality•Self-care for Women

-Traci is the Advancement Assistant for Pure Desire.
-She travels around the country with her husband, Rodney, sharing the message of hope and healing.
-They have been married for more than 30 years and have three adult children and one son-in-law.
+She and her husband, Rodney, have been married for more than 30 years and have three adult children and one son-in-law.
 They live in Coeur d’Alene, Idaho, where they love hiking, bicycling, and the outdoors.
 They are committed to “enjoying the journey” as they continue to grow as individuals and as a couple.

 Traci and Rodney have spoken together at marriage retreats, parenting conferences, and other events.
 They love helping others find healing, discover real transformation, and experience spirituality in a holistic way.